mondeja/mdpo/docs/rationale.rst

 ----------

 * Updates into source files are synchronized.
-A change in one string declares the old one fuzzy and the translation can be updated quickly.
+A change in one string declares the old one obsolete and the translation can be updated quickly.
 * Translators work with ``.po`` files directly, a standard in translations.
 * Parts of the Markdown files that do not need translated as code blocks or are not included in the translation (by default), reducing possibility of